-The first question you should ask yourself is 'are you ready to buy a house?'.
 The majority of people in the UK have a desire to buy their own home which can provide security for them and their families in the years ahead.
-However, buying a home is the biggest financial commitment you are likely to make in your lifetime and you need to make sure you are ready to buy a house before you commit to such a large purchase.
+However, buying a property is the biggest financial commitment you are likely to make in your lifetime and you need to make sure you are ready to buy a house before you commit to such a large purchase.

-When people talk about buying their first property they tend to focus on the positives and not even look for any negatives, so below I have listed a number of advantages and disadvantages of home ownership.
+When people talk about buying a home they tend to focus on the positives and not even look for any negatives, so below I have listed a number of advantages and disadvantages of home ownership.

 What are the Pros and Cons of home ownership?

-- you do not have a landlord that can increase your rent, restrict you having pets or evict you at short notice
+- You do not have a landlord that can increase your rent, restrict you from having pets or evict you at short notice

-- paying a monthly mortgage is a long term commitment which can be a burden if your finances are put under strain
+- Paying a monthly mortgage is a long term commitment that can be a burden if your finances are put under strain

-- if property prices fall (as they have done in the past) then this could result in negative equity where the value of your house is less than your current mortgage debt
+- If property prices fall (as they have done in the past), this could result in negative equity where the value of your house is less than your current mortgage debt

-- extra costs to be paid such as property insurance taxes
+- Extra costs to be paid such as buildings insurance

 Can you afford to buy a house?